 However, this is more of a local custom.
 With the rise of tourism (especially tourists from the United States where tipping culture is alive and well), things have changed a bit.

-Now, a lot of places somewhat expect that tourists will leave a tip.
+Now, a lot of places expect tourists to leave tips.

 Personally, we tend to leave what we feel comfortable with.
 If the service we received was good, we are more than happy to leave something for the staff that assisted us.